 The UCSD Library provides access to many more primary sources, both in print and electronically.
-You can find these by using the library catalog to search for subjects or keywords related to your topic.
+You can find these by using UC Library Search to search for subjects or keywords related to your topic.
 It can be tricky to find these, but some tips are presented below.

 2) Once you've identified and located a book of interest, see if the book includes a bibliography.
 If so, you may find primary source material listed.
 You can then search the library catalog to see if the library owns those specific titles.
 (And if we don't, you can request them from another library.)